 Code of ethics

-This document outlines the KSS CRC Research Unit’s commitment to conducting ethical research.
+The following document outlines the KSS CRC Research and Policy Unit’s commitment to conducting ethical research.
 The guidance is broken in to five sections.
 These are:

 - Responsibility to participants